 Their prices start as low as RM7.50 for a dish, which makes them somewhat cheaper than other Nyonya restaurants in the area.

-Their most popular dish is the Chap Chai, which is preserved vegetables, and the Asam fish.
-Their chili paste, which is served with the Asam fish, is spicy yet sweet, and very delicious.
+The most popular dish is the Chap Chai, which is preserved vegetables, and the Asam fish.

 8. Restoran Peranakan